 Another 8 month gap followed of no treatment and the hope of a fresh start until May 2010 when a tumour appeared on Molly’s liver.
 It was at that point that although we never gave up hope of a miracle we knew Molly’s cancer was very aggressive and options were running out.
 So despite a further operation, heavy duty chemotherapy and a stem cell transplant a 4th tumour appeared in March 2011.

 Molly was a bright child.
 She understood the seriousness of her illness and we were always honest with her but to tell her and her siblings that she was going to die was truly heart-breaking.

 We had two and a half months.
 Molly died at home in our arms on 15th June 2011.

 Molly had an amazing spirit and such determination through it all.
 The impact that she made in her short 8 years astounded us.
 To witness how she touched the lives of friends and strangers alike and how she inspired so many good acts led us to start this charity and continue her good work.

-Thank you for helping us to keep Molly’s spirit alive and help other children with terminal and life threatening illnesses.
+Thank you for helping us to keep Molly’s spirit alive and help other children with life threatening and life limiting illnesses.
 Molly liked to shorten her own name from Molly Ollerenshaw to Molly Olly hence Molly Olly’s Wishes!
 We were very privileged to have a fund donated by family and friends to support us through those dark days and provide Molly with fantastic care and to help to make those dark days brighter.
 Please help us to help other children like Molly.
 It really does make a difference.